focusate/documentation-user/crm/customizations/mail_activity_history_crm.rst

 Sales Process and Stage in Activity History
 ===========================================

-Sales process and Stage might be available for analysis of history of done or cancelled activities via :menuselection:`Contacts --> Activities --> Activity History`:
+Sales Process and Stage might be available for analysis of history of done or cancelled activities via :menuselection:`Contacts --> Activities --> Activity History`: